Our Funding – Policies & Aims

 The Trust has decided to continue with its additional focus on providing funding to local state schools.
 This does not affect the Trust’s ongoing support to charities and other voluntary and community organisations.
 The Trustees are very much aware of the current financial hardship that local schools are currently experiencing, due to cuts in Government funding.
 They are also aware that many other charitable funders do not make grants to schools, and schools do not have the access that Registered Charities have, to other funding streams, such as the general public.
 The pressure on parents to support their children’s schools is building at a time when many parents are already stretched themselves.

-For these reasons the Trustees would welcome applications from schools in Devon, Cornwall and TA postcode area of Somerset (with a preference for East Devon and Exeter) provided they comply with the following –
+For these reasons the Trustees would welcome applications from schools in Devon, Cornwall and Somerset (with a preference for East Devon) provided they comply with the following –

 Examples of applications encouraged could be to support the following – school libraries, minibuses, sports halls or equipment, outdoor play equipment, text books, music drama and the arts, laboratory equipment.